Food reality television: The ubiquity of food reality television

 Food reality television has come to occupy a central role in popular culture.
 Broadcast television offers viewers a minimum of 12 hours of designated food programming each week.
 Entire television channels are dedicated to food programming.
 Australia has Lifestyle Food, Canada has the Cooking Channel, China has China Food TV, France has Cuisine TV, Italy has Alice, the United Kingdom and Ireland have Good Food and the United States has the Food Network.
-The rise of streaming services, such as Netflix, Prime Video and Stan, and social media networks such as Youtube and TikTok, have provided viewers with greater access to international food programming.
-The seemingly unlimited range of food programming has given risen to the modern phenomenon of binge-watching.
+The rise of streaming services, such as Netflix, Prime Video and Stan, and social media networks such as YouTube and TikTok, have provided viewers with greater access to international food programming.
+The seemingly unlimited range of food programming has given rise to the modern phenomenon of binge-watching.
 Isabelle de Solier states that ‘it is now possible to watch food television all day, every day’.
 According to Ampere Analysis, Chinese, American, Mexican and Argentinian viewers the most likely binge-watch programmes, with over 60% of each nation's television audience stating that they frequently watch multiple episodes of the same programme back-to-back.